 - Provide help to those who need assistance.

 - Report to your location's evacuation area.
 (Contact the instructor or Building Captain)

 - DO NOT RE-ENTER THE BUILDING until told to do so by the Building Captain or other emergency officials.
-NO MEMBER OF THE FACULTY, STAFF, OR STUDENT BODY SHOULD ATTEMPT TO RE-ENTER INTO ANY DISTRICT BUILDING UNTIL GIVEN APPROVAL BY THE ECC INCIDENT COMMANDER.
+NO MEMBER OF THE FACULTY, STAFF, OR STUDENT BODY SHOULD ATTEMPT TO RE-ENTER INTO ANY DISTRICT BUILDING UNTIL GIVEN APPROVAL BY THE CC INCIDENT COMMANDER.

 Individuals not able to use the stairs may request assistance from anyone available to provide it.
 Use of the "buddy system" (refer to Before the Emergency) may be more effective.
 If unable to get evacuation assistance immediately, those not able to use the stairs should proceed to the nearest accessible stairway landing to wait for assistance.

 - Stay calm and remain in place, if safe to do so.
 Turn off all light switches, except one.

 - Pay attention to instructions from an instructor, Building Captain, or other authority.

 - Determine ahead of time the safest location for you to duck, cover and hold.
 Individuals in wheelchairs should not attempt to duck, cover, and hold.
 Rather, position, against a wall and away from windows, if possible and lock wheelchair brakes.

 - Look for items placed on shelves or elsewhere above you that are heavy and/or loose and might fall if there is shaking or a sharp jolt.
 Secure such items, or report them to instructor or other authority, and move to another area.